 - Foreign Travel Emergency Coverage: Most Medigap plans cover 80% of emergency care during foreign travel after you meet a $250 deductible.
 Your lifetime maximum for this benefit is $50,000.

 Your monthly Medigap premium goes directly to your private insurance company and covers the gaps in Original Medicare.
 This premium stays separate from your Medicare Part B premium, which you continue paying to the federal government.
-Medigap acts as secondary insurance, coordinating with Medicare to cover costs Original Medicare doesn't fully pay.
+Medigap acts as secondary insurance, coordinating with Medicare to cover costs that Original Medicare doesn't fully pay.

 Insurance companies calculate your premium using one of three pricing methods:

 The Medicare Part B deductible stands at $283 for 2026.
 You pay this amount each year before Original Medicare coverage begins.
 Most Medigap plans don't cover this deductible, but Plan C and Plan F do cover it.
-You can only purchase these plans if you qualify for Medicare before January 1, 2020.
+You can only purchase these plans if you qualify for Medicare before Jan.
+1, 2020.

 MEDICARE SUPPLEMENT COST FACTORS

 - Your age matters most with attained-age pricing.
-Your premium increases each year on your birthday, and a plan that's cheaper at 65 can cost more than a community-rated plan by the time you're 75.
+Your premium goes up each year on your birthday, and a plan that's cheaper at 65 can cost more than a community-rated plan by the time you're 75.
 In states with community-rated pricing, like New York or Connecticut, your rate stays the same regardless of age.

 - Tobacco use.
-Most states let insurers charge tobacco users up to 50% more, though some states limit or ban these surcharges.
+Most states let insurers charge tobacco users up to 50% more, though some limit or ban these surcharges.

-- The plan you pick .
+- The plan you pick.
 Plan G costs more than Plan N because it covers more services without copays.

 How Can You Save on Medicare Supplement (Medigap) Costs